William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 Metal Castings (e.g. bells)
   - cast using 3D printed moulds, lost wax casting in vacuum
   - Using brass or bronze scrap from Swiss business
+  - Precision surfaces finished on mill or lathe
   - may be too complicated for open day

+Moo or Moog?
+  - Synthesiser using sampled cow moos